Nursing Home Complaints? The Ombudsman Is on Your Side

 4. Poor quality of care

-5. Improper transfer or discharge of patient
+5. Improper transfer or discharge of the patient

 6. Inappropriate use of chemical or physical restraints

-1. The office address and phone number for your local ombudsman should be posted prominently in every long term care facility.
+1. The office address and phone number for your local ombudsman should be posted prominently in every long-term care facility.

 2. Use this online ombudsman locator.